stafiprotocol/developer/docs/architecture/evmlsd.md

 Core roles:

-- Voter: privileged to propose changes to the on-chain status
 - Owner: manages the whole network

 ![StaFi EVM LSD Architecture](/image/evmlsd_0.png 'StaFi EVM LSD Architecture')

 ## User Stake Flow

-StakeManager contract provides stake method for users to participate staking.
+StakeManager contract provides stake method for users to participate in staking.
 Different staking system has different ways to stake, such as BNB use native token as a staking token; MATIC use ERC-20 compatible token.
 We'll explore them one by one.
 Here is the formula for calculating the amount of LsdToken they will get.

 `amountLsdToken = LsdTokenTotalSupply / TotalNetworkBalanceOfUsers * amountStakingToken`